Infosys seeks revival with more tech investments, staff

 Consolidated net profit for the quarter ended June 30 rose to 28.86 billion rupees ($480.20 million) from 23.74 billion rupees in the same year-ago period, and exceeding the 26.72 billion rupee average of analyst estimates, according to Thomson Reuters data.

 Revenue in the quarter rose 13.3 percent to 127.70 billion rupees, as Infosys added 61 new clients taking the tally to 910 at the end of June.
-Its customers include BT Group Plc (BT.L), Bank of America (BAC.N) and Volkswagen AG (VOWG_p.DE).
+Its customers include BT Group Plc, Bank of America and Volkswagen AG.

 (Writing by Nivedita Bhattacharjee; Editing by Sumeet Chatterjee and Miral Fahmy)